emmanuel2021-guru/alx-higher_level_programming/README.md

-# ALX Higher Level Programming Repository
+# ALX Higher Level Programming

 Welcome to the ALX Higher Level Programming repository!
 This repository is dedicated to my journey as a software engineering learner in the higher-level programming track.
 Here, you will find my solutions, projects, and progress as I delve into various topics related to software development.